Understanding protein function with a multimodal retrieval-augmented foundation model: PoET-2

 where $m_x$ is the set of masked positions in the sequence-of-sequences $x$.

-The CLM decoder loss is the standard CLM loss additionally conditioned on (1) the encoder prompt, $x_{\backslash m_x}$, and (2) an optional query index, $q$, indicating the index of the sequence in the prompt to use as the query:
+The CLM decoder loss is the standard CLM loss additionally conditioned on (1) the prompt, $x_{\backslash m_x}$, and (2) an optional index, $q$, indicating the index of the sequence in the prompt to use as the query:

-Here, $y$ is a single sequence of length $L_y$ and not a sequence-of-sequences; the notation $y_i$ refers to the $i$th residue of $y$.
+Here, $y$ is a single sequence of length $L_y$; the notation $y_i$ refers to the $i$th residue of $y$.

 Likewise, the MLM decoder loss is the standard MLM loss additionally conditioned on $x_{\backslash m_x}$ and $q$: